Massive storm system takes aim at winter-weary Midwest, East

 "The main system is injecting a lot of moisture and cold air out over the Southern Plains," he said.
 "It's going to bring quite a bit of precipitation."

-Heavy snow could fall on an area from eastern Kansas to Pennsylvania, with the Mid-Atlantic, including parts of Maryland and Washington D.C., getting up to 12 inches before the system dissipates on Monday.
+Up to 12 inches (30 cm) of snow could fall on an area from eastern Kansas to Pennsylvania before the system dissipates on Monday.

-More than 1,500 flights were canceled and another 2,880 were delayed as of mid-afternoon on Sunday, according to the airline tracking site FlightAware.com.
+More than 1,300 flights were canceled and another 1,744 were delayed as of late Sunday morning, according to the airline tracking site FlightAware.com.

 "Ripple-effect flight delays and cancellations are likely to reach nationwide," said AccuWeather meteorologist Alex Sosnowski.

-The storm could also further deplete salt supplies used to de-ice roads and highways, already at critical lows after a snowy winter in the Northeast.
+The storm could also further deplete salt supplies used to ice roads and highways, already at critical lows after a snowy winter in the Northeast.

 SNOW EMERGENCY